sensu/sensu-docs/content/sensu-go/5.20/guides/troubleshooting.md

 sensu-agent start --log-level debug
 {{< /highlight >}}

-You must restart the service if you change log levels via configuration files or command line arguments.
+You must restart the service after you change log levels via configuration files or command line arguments.
 For help with restarting a service, see the [agent reference][5] or [backend reference][9].

+#### Increment log level verbosity

+Use these commands to increment the log level verbosity at runtime:

+{{< highlight shell >}}
+kill -s SIGUSR1 $(pidof sensu-backend) kill -s SIGUSR1 $(pidof sensu-agent)
+{{< /highlight >}}

+When you increment the log at the trace level (the most verbose log level), the log will wrap around to the error level.

+You must restart the service after making this change.

 ### Log file locations